 - More than 7,500 IT organizations trust BMC ITSM solutions.
 See why and learn more about BMC Helix ›

-ITIL v4 defines change control practice as maximizing the number of successful service and product changes in three areas:
+ITIL v4 defines the change enablement practice as maximizing the number of successful service and product changes in three areas:

 - Ensuring that risks have been properly assessed